Connect America - FCC Funding for Broadband Deployment

-It is the largest of the FCC’s four universal service programs, providing roughly $4.5 billion in annual funding to eligible recipients.
+The high cost program is the largest of the FCC’s four universal service programs, providing roughly $5 billion in annual funding to eligible recipients.
 Funding can be used both for new capital investment and recurring operating expenses.
-The FCC is planning to extend and revamp this program in the coming year, creating a $20.4 billion Rural Digital Opportunity Fund (RDOF).

 Who’s Eligible to Receive CAF/RDOF Funding?